Google Scholar Profile

-Dr. C. Silva Hamie has been a lecturer in the Department of International Affairs (IA) since 2014, teaching courses on post-conflict recovery and development, and international organizations.
-She has also been advising students and is involved in IA capstone projects.
-In addition, she has been teaching a course on issues in world politics in the Department of Political Science.
+Dr. C. Silva Hamie is an Instructional Associate Professor in the Department of International Affairs (IA).
+She joined the Bush School in 2014, teaching courses on post-conflict recovery and development, clientelism and corruption, human trafficking, and international organizations.
+She also advises students and is involved in IA capstone projects.
+Her areas of research focus on approaches, methods, and new dynamics of development and human displacement.

-After earning her doctorate, Dr. Hamie worked for Oxfam GB, first monitoring, analyzing, and reporting on humanitarian developments in heavily targeted areas during and after conflict, including in the Beirut suburbs, South Lebanon, and the Bekaa Valley.
+After earning her doctorate, Dr. Hamie worked for Oxfam GB monitoring, analyzing, and reporting on humanitarian developments in heavily targeted areas during and after conflict, including in the Beirut suburbs, South Lebanon, and the Bekaa Valley.
 She provided updates on the evolving situation and drew attention to key policy issues.
-She also built a network with local and international NGOs, local governmental agencies, journalists, researchers, UN agencies, ministries, and politicians essential for acquiring and sharing relevant information, and initiated and integrated a “preparedness plan” while taking into account the updated political situation in Lebanon.
-From 2007 to 2010, Dr. Hamie was a projects manager at the United Nations Development Program in Beirut, where she managed the Poverty Reduction and Local Governance program after the July 2006 war in Lebanon.
+She also built a network with local and international NGOs, local governmental agencies, journalists, researchers, UN agencies, ministries, and politicians.
+The network was essential for acquiring and sharing relevant information.
+In addition, she initiated and integrated a “preparedness plan” while taking into account the updated political situation in Lebanon.
+From 2007 to 2010, Dr. Hamie was a Projects Manager at the United Nations Development Program in the Southern Suburbs of Beirut, where she managed the Poverty Reduction and Local Governance program after the July 2006 war in Lebanon.

-Dr. Hamie has also served as a program specialist in the College of Education at the University of George, where she developed and managed an online master’s program in adult education designed for adult education leaders in Middle Eastern and North African countries.
+Dr. Hamie has also served as a Program Specialist in the College of Education at the University of Georgia, where she developed an online master’s program in adult education designed for adult education leaders in Middle Eastern and North African countries.